 Things to do near Borough Market in London

-As Borough Market is located near London Bridge, you can really walk to many interesting places from here in just a few minutes.
-We would recommend:
+As Borough Market is located near London Bridge, you can walk to many interesting places from here in just a few minutes.
+We would recommend the following:

 - London Bridge